Hobart

 Health performance in Hobart is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Hobart faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were high, with common health conditions prevalent across both younger and older age cohorts.
+Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts.

-Private health cover was found to be very high at approximately 57% of the total population (~5,345 people), compared to 51.7% across Greater Hobart.
-The most common medical conditions in the area were mental health issues (impacting 11.5% of residents) and arthritis (6.9%), while 68.9% declared themselves completely clear of medical ailments, compared to 65.5% across Greater Hobart.
+The rate of private health cover was very high at approximately 57% of the total population, which is around 5,347 people.
+This compares to a rate of 51.7% across Greater Hobart.
+The most common medical conditions in the area were mental health issues and arthritis, impacting 11.5% and 6.9% of residents respectively.
+Meanwhile, 68.9% of residents declared themselves completely clear of medical ailments compared to 65.5% across Greater Hobart.
 Health outcomes among the working-age population are broadly typical.
-The area has 17.6% of residents aged 65 and over (1,666 people), which is lower than the 19.6% in Greater Hobart.
+The area has 18.0% of residents aged 65 and over, which is approximately 1,696 people, lower than the 19.9% in Greater Hobart.
 Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health